omni-us/jsonargparse/README.rst

 =====================

 The yamlargparse parsers by default also get values from environment variables.
-In the case of environment variables, the parser checks existing variables whose name is of the form :code:`[PROG_][LEV__]*OPT`, that is all in upper case, first only if set the name of the program followed by underscore and then the argument name replacing dots with two underscores.
+The parser checks existing environment variables whose name is of the form :code:`[PROG_][LEV__]*OPT`, that is all in upper case, first the name of the program followed by underscore and then the argument name replacing dots with two underscores.
 Using the parser from the :ref:`nested-namespaces` section above, in your shell you would set the environment variables as:

 .. code-block:: bash